RichardSchrauwen/hello-worlds/README.md

 Open a command prompt and execute: `python hellopython.py`

 ## AWS Lambda functions
-Prerequisites: Amazon (free) account
+Prerequisites: Amazon Web Services (free) account

 AWS function-as-a-service.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.

 Following tutorial:
 https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html

 Testing can be done in many ways.
-Easiest is to use the Lambda console directly.
+Easiest is to use the AWS Lambda console directly.
+Another one I tried is API Gateway, which is more costly because API endpoint uptime is charged.

 ## AWS CLI and Python SDK (Boto3)

 Use the Python3 SDK for AWS (boto3) to use an AWS message queue, following tutorial: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/sqs.html

+Some simple scripts to:
-List all available SQS queues
+* List all available SQS queues `python3 aws-listSQSqueues`

-create a new one if needed ('Test')
+* Create a new one if needed ('Test') `python3 aws-createSQSqueue`

-send a hello message
+* Send a new hello message to the queue `python3 aws-sendSQSmessage`

-retrieve the message
+* Retrieve the message and remove from queue `python3 aws-processSQSmessage`

 ## Azure Webapp (Java)
 Prerequisites: Azure account